oracle-samples/oracle-functions-samples/samples/oci-load-file-into-adw-python/README.md

 ```
 Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name> where target.bucket.name=<input-bucket-name>
 Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name> where target.bucket.name=<processed-bucket-name>

+Allow service objectstorage-<region_identifier> to manage object-family in tenancy
+e.g., Allow service objectstorage-ap-sydney-1 to manage object-family in tenancy
 ```
+To determine the region identifier value of an Oracle Cloud Infrastructure region, see [Regions and Availability Domains](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#top).

 For more information on how to create policies, check the [documentation](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policysyntax.htm).